Skip to navigation Skip to content

 Note: if the customer has a pre-paid funeral and a funeral bond, only the pre-paid funeral is exempt.

-Is the total amount contributed by the customer since purchased (not including investment earnings and bonuses) less than the IFBAL?
+Is the total amount contributed by the customer since purchased (not including investment earnings and bonuses) equal to or less than the IFBAL?

 See Resources page for the current and historical Indexed Funeral Bond Allowable Limit (IFBAL) amounts.